Let’s say I asked you to put together a bucket list – a list of things that you want to do before you die.

 I never wrote that this was something I must do.

 Another time I was sat bored watching the TV in a hostel in Ottawa.
 When the owner said, “you can’t leave here without skating on the Rideau canal!”

 Because this was Canada they have raggy old skates kicking around like everyone else has socks.
 He pulled out a big box and asked “What size are you?”

-45 minutes later I was gently skating down a perfect frozen canal – it beat the hell out of skating round the tiny rink I learnt to skate back in Yorkshire anyday!
+45 minutes later I was gently skating down a perfect frozen canal – it beat the hell out of skating around the tiny rink I learned to skate back in Yorkshire anyday!

 The only real planned moment that lived up to the hype was getting married – but even then the things I remember most about the day where the unplanned things we didn’t expect to happen!